 In the French region of Chauvet and the Czech Republic’s Pavlov Hills, archaeologists have been finding traces of ancient humans and animals for decades.
 But one of the most haunting finds was uncovered in the depths of Chauvet Cave.
 Inside, along a corridor untouched by sunlight for tens of millennia, scientists discovered the footprints of a child and a large dog-like creature walking side by side.

-The footprints weren’t scattered.
+But tucked away from the painted galleries, in a quieter section of the cave, were these footprints.
+The tracks weren’t scattered.
 They weren’t confused.
 They were deliberate.
 Measured.
 Like someone, some kid, just went out for a walk with their four-legged buddy.
 And this walk, preserved thanks to a combination of damp clay and a rare lack of disturbance, gives us a snapshot of a relationship that predates history itself.

 Were They Dogs?
 Or Wolves in Transition?